 The SWIFT case is one example of a backup archive stored on a server in a country other than the company’s host nation.
-SWIFT, a Belgium-based company specializing in finance, maintained two identical databases to store transactional information - one in Europeone in the United States.
-While SWIFT’s European database was under the jurisdiction of Belgium’s Privacy Act of 1992, after the 11 September 2001 terrorist attacks on the United States, the company was legally compelled to provide access to the database located in the United States.
-The information breach was made public by the New York Times in June 2006 when an article revealed SWIFT “had been subject to a number of subpoenas requiring it to disclose messaging information to the U.S. Department of the Treasury” (Commission for the Protection of Privacy, 2016; International Emergency Economic Powers Act of 1977, 2014; Kuner, 2010; Van Overstraeten & Cumbley, 2009).
+SWIFT, a Belgium-based company specializing in finance, maintained two identical databases to store transactional information - one in Europe and one in the United States.
+While SWIFT’s European database was under the jurisdiction of Belgium’s Privacy Act of 1992, under the International Emergency Economic Powers Act of 1977, after the 11 September 2001 terrorist attacks on the United States, the company was legally compelled to provide access to the database located in the United States.
+The information breach was made public by the New York Times in June 2006, when an article revealed SWIFT “had been subject to a number of subpoenas requiring it to disclose messaging information to the U.S. Department of the Treasury” (Commission for the Protection of Privacy, 2016; International Emergency Economic Powers Act of 1977, 2014; Kuner, 2010; Van Overstraeten & Cumbley, 2009).

 Harvesting and Curation Issues

-As the Political Tweets Librarian harvests and curates political Tweets, there are several task-related issues to keep in mind and these are listed in the guidelines.
+As the Political Tweets Librarian harvests and curates political Tweets, there are several task-related issues to keep in mind, and these are listed in the guidelines.
 As online information proliferates at a fast rate, for the Political Tweets Librarian collecting social media, data can become overwhelming, especially with the aforementioned easy loss of social media data.
 According to Antracoli et al. (2014), nearly 11% of shared social media resources will be lost at some point.
 Again, this issue is heightened from a political standpoint, for politically sensitive data (e.g. related to political protests) are even more susceptible to disappearance.
 Therefore, the Political Tweets Librarian must be vigilant when harvesting and curating data from a political event.